 Conjunction Guide Lines

 Conjunctions are crucial for constructing sentences.
-Knowing how to use them correctly can elevate your writing, making it flow smoothly and captivate readers.
+Knowing how to use them correctly can elevate your writing so that it flows smoothly and captivates your readers.
+Remember, reading is an experience designed by the writer so you have full control to make it an enjoyable journey or not.

 Use Conjunctions to Improve Flow